deusExMac/CURE-Clustering/README.md

 By default, CURE.config file wil be loaded when execution starts.

-# Configuration settings in yaml file
+# Configuration settings

-Some important settings:
+Some important settings in CURE.config:

 ``targetColumns`` : LIST OF STRINGS.
 Which columns (names/header) from the csv file to use for clustering.
 An empty list means all columns